 Can You Reinstate a Dissolved LLC in Colorado?

-Yes.
-You can reinstate a dissolved LLC within one year of the dissolution date.
+Yes, you can reinstate a dissolved LLC within one year of the voluntary dissolution date.
 To do so, you'll need to file a Certificate of Reinstatement with the Colorado Secretary of State's office.

 Reinstating your LLC will not absolve you from any past tax liabilities.
 You'll still be responsible for paying any outstanding taxes, penalties, and interest.